 To drive team alignment and make sure everyone is on the same page, start your all-hands meeting by revisiting your business strategy.
 Take the opportunity to review the results and progress toward your goals during the past month.
 You can also use this space to pinpoint the key achievements and introduce new initiatives.

 Results and strategy

-Kick off by presenting key numbers from the past month and show how they compare with the expected results.
-This will help your team see where the company is, what is working well and which areas need improvement.
+Kick off the meeting by presenting key numbers from the past month and show how they compare with the expected results.
+This will help your team see where the company is, what is working well, and which areas need improvement.

 At Slido, we encourage people to submit their highlights for the past month through the questions feature and let people vote for their favorites.
 At the end, we go through the list and remind ourselves of the positive stuff.